Python `__slots__`: Memory Optimization or Silent Pitfall?

 Verdict

-Score: 6.0/10 — Understanding improved, but code snippets need more accurate prediction.
+Score: 8.0/10 — Good understanding, but code snippet predictions need more precision.